splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 - Prepares your environment to receive logs and traces from applications instrumented in step :ref:`gdi-4`

-After you've installed the Splunk Distribution of OpenTelemetry Collector and configured your servers and clusters, you can access your data in the following locations:
+After you've installed the Collector and configured your servers and clusters, you can access your data in the following locations:

 - View metrics in Infrastructure Monitoring navigators